Scarlet1ssimo/CS508-Project-AC-GPU/README.md

 ### Overview of current status

-Finished sequential CPU version and GPU baseline version. \
+Finished sequential CPU version and GPU baseline version, as well as the optimization 1 and 2. \
 Issues we've encountered: Not many optimization options for now \
-Next-week Plan: Implement the optimization 1 and 2.
-Test the performance.
+Next-week Plan: Test the performance.
 Come up with new optimization methods.

 ### Problem description:

 It's a multi-pattern string matching problem.
 Let `CharSet` be character set, with `charSetSize` different characters.
 There are `N` patterns, each with length of `M`, and `text`, a long string with length of `L`.
-We need to find the number of occurrences of all patterns in side `text`.
+We need to find the number of occurrences of all patterns inside `text`.

 For example: